kaleabd/ethiopian-airlines/Readme.md

 ---

-Thank you for checking out the redesigned Ethiopian Airlines homepage with search flight function project!
-We hope you find it useful and inspiring for your own projects.
+Thank you for checking out the redesigned Ethiopian Airlines homepage with project!
+I hope you find it useful and inspiring for your own projects.
 If you have any questions or need further assistance, please don't hesitate to reach out.